perscolas-rtt-se/Mod1-Week1-Day1-Test/README.md

 </summary>

-- Things are not always going to go as planned. <br>
+- Things are not always going to go as planned.
 ![Slide 3 image](/images/slide3.png)

 - Being confused/lost is NORMAL.
 No one pays you because you know all the answers.
 The job is about jumping into confusion and being able to find a solution.
 Get comfortable with being uncomfortable.